 What is the role of a Family Mediator?

-Family Mediator Services are held at a location that is agreed upon by all parties.
-Some Mediation meetings may be held in the same conference room with all parties present.
-There are times where parties prefer to be in separate rooms and have the mediator go back and forth to facilitate discussion.
+Yes, Family Mediation Services can be held at a location that is agreed upon by all parties.
+In some cases, parties prefer to be in separate rooms and have the mediator go back and forth to facilitate discussion.
 The Mediator is also able to conduct the sessions if both parties are present in the same room.

 What is a Caucus?

 A private meeting at mediation between the mediator and one side.
 “Information obtained during caucus may not be revealed by the mediator to any other mediation participant without the consent of the disclosing party.”
 [See rule 10.360(b), Florida Rules for Certified and Court-Appointed Mediators].

 If the parties can come to an agreement on some or all of the issues, the Mediator or one of the attorneys will prepare a written document that can be signed by both parties.
 Once signed, the agreement is binding, so it is important to understand the terms of the agreement before signing it.